Arevaju/arevaju.github.io/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I am a senior international consultant and entrepreneur working in the geospatial industry.
-I enjoy developing products and solutions to solve real world problems.
+I enjoy developing products and solutions to solve real world problems with extensive experience working in Africa, Latin America and Europe.
 In addition to this, I am a product-focused technologist who has designed and built attractive user interfaces, scalable web servers and platforms for data management, dissemination and analysis.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.